 What Is a SWOT Analysis?

 SWOT is an acronym for strengths, weaknesses, opportunities, and threats—the four critical components of self-awareness for any business or organization.
 Strengths and weaknesses deal with the internal aspects of your organization—those elements that you can control and improve upon.
-Opportunities and threats have to do with the external factors in your environment—those things over which you have no real control, but which you can respond to.
+Opportunities and threats have to do with the external factors in your environment—those things over which you have no real control, but which you can and should respond to.

 Conducting an honest assessment of all four of these elements gives you a clearer understanding of your school as an entity and its position in a competitive marketplace, letting you know where to best target your energies as far as marketing.